ElementAstro/atom-docs/src/content/docs/en/log/logger.md

 ---
-title: LoggerManager Class Documentation
+title: LoggerManager
-description: Detailed documentation for the LoggerManager class in the lithium namespace, including constructors, public methods, LogEntry struct, and usage examples for managing and analyzing log files.
+description: Detailed for the LoggerManager class in the lithium namespace, including constructors, public methods, LogEntry struct, and usage examples for managing and analyzing log files.
 ---

-# LoggerManager Documentation

-This document provides a detailed explanation of the `lithium::LoggerManager` class, its methods, and usage examples.

 ## Table of Contents